-To the Board of Directors and Stockholders Sturm, Ruger & Company, Inc.
+To the Board of Directors and Stockholders Sturm, Ruger & Company, Inc. and Subsidiary

-We have audited Sturm, Ruger & Company, Inc.'s internal control over financial reporting as of December 31, 2013, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 1992.
-Sturm, Ruger & Company, Inc.'s management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control over Financial Reporting appearing under Item 9A.
+We have audited Sturm, Ruger & Company, Inc. and Subsidiary's ("the Company") internal control over financial reporting as of December 31, 2014, based on criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission in 2013.
+The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting included in the accompanying Management's Report on Internal Control over Financial Reporting appearing under Item 9A.
 Our responsibility is to express an opinion on the Company's internal control over financial reporting based on our audit.